HungnotDumb/pro-active-chatbot/web-client/README.md

 ### Languages used for the client application

-I used typescript as a programmin
+I used typescript as a programming language for the web client.